-Assabet Valley Mastersingers is a regional chorus with performances in Shrewsbury, Westborough, Northborough, Southborough, and Marlborough.
+Assabet Valley Mastersingers is a regional chorus with performances in Shrewsbury, Westborough, Northborough, Southborough, and Marlborough, Massachusetts.
 AVM presents three major concerts a year in November, March, and May plus a Messiah Sing with audience participation in December.
 Dedicated to perpetuating the love and appreciation of choral music through the use of personal and expressive vocal music, AVM enriches the quality of life for the people of the Assabet River Valley.
 With a commitment to performance excellence and innovative programming, these talented local vocalists with professional instrumentalists and vocal soloists perform celebrated masterworks, lesser known masterworks and commissioned compositions.

 The Mastersingers are proud of their musical history and delight in presenting new and less familiar music in addition to the celebrated masters.
 Since May of 1978, more than eighty different composers have been represented on their concert programs.
 Often the “masters” have been performed using new scholarly editions and/or translations.
 Outreach to young musicians is important, in recent years including three collaborations with Choirs from Algonquin Regional High School and twice with the Worcester Children’s Chorus.
 AVM’s Apprentice Singers Program has drawn numerous talented high school vocalists to commit to the responsibilities of regular members at no cost to the students.